 Manila has some remarkable cemeteries.
 Here are two: the Manila South Cemetery, almost a town in itself, and the American Cemetery and Memorial from World War II.

 The South Cemetery is a perfect square, 500 meters on a side and subdivided by a neat street grid.
 Here we are at M and Main.

 Perhaps you can't take it with you, but in this cemetery it's very clear who had it and who didn't.
 The rich still have homes; the poor don't.
 The front room here is furnished so visitors can come and sit.
 They do, too.
 It's a lot more peaceful than what's outside the cemetery gates.

 Some of the "homeless," with Makati in the background.

 Crowded in life, the poor are often crowded in death.

-In the center of the cemetery, and with Bonifacio Global City in the background, there's a monument consisting chiefly of two travertine hemicycles embracing a lawn.
+In the center and with Bonifacio Global City in the background, there's a monument consisting chiefly of two travertine hemicycles embracing a lawn.

 Reminiscent of the Vietnam Memorial in Washington, D.C., each hemicycle has 24 pairs of fin walls, and they carry 36,285 names.